 TED – I’ve seen virtually all talks and they almost never disappoint.
 Quality and inspiration by amazing speakers.
 Many talks have changed my views on life significantly.
 Also don’t miss the TED-Ed educational animations.

-Downsides: A single small caveat – keep in mind that when celebrities like Al Gore and Elon Musk give talks they inevitably promote their business agenda and you should keep this in mind and always look for different points of view too.
+Downsides: An important caveat – keep in mind that when celebrities like Al Gore and Elon Musk give talks they inevitably promote their business agenda and you should keep this in mind and always look for different points of view too.
 This applies to a very small number of talks and most are balanced and an overall delight to watch.

 Also not really a downside but some talks are now quite old and if related to technology progress or current events, they may be outdated, it’s inevitable.